 A glossary of gardening terms can be extremely beneficial for new and experienced gardeners.
 In addition to better understanding gardening's various techniques and terminology, it can help you become more familiar with the terminology used to describe various aspects of the hobby.

-A glossary of gardening terms can be used as a reference guide when you are reading about gardening or talking to other gardeners.
-If you come across a term, you do not understand, simply look it up in the glossary to find out what it means.
+A glossary of gardening terms can be used as a reference guide when reading about gardening or talking to other gardeners.
+If you encounter a term you do not understand, look it up in the glossary to find out what it means.

 How can a Glossary of Gardening Terms help beginners?